flairNLP/flair/docs/tutorial/tutorial-training/how-to-train-sequence-tagger.md

                   )
 ```

-As you can see, we use 'xlm-roberta-large' embeddings, enable fine-tuning and set `use_context` to True.
+As you can see, we use [`TransformerWordEmbeddings`](#flair.embeddings.token.TransformerWordEmbeddings) based on 'xlm-roberta-large' embeddings.
+We enable fine-tuning and set `use_context` to True.
-We also deactivate the RNN, CRF and reprojection in the `SequenceTagger`.
+We also deactivate the RNN, CRF and reprojection in the [`SequenceTagger`](#flair.models.SequenceTagger).
 This is because the
 transformer is so powerful that it does not need these components.
 We then fine-tune the model with a very small
 learning rate on the corpus.